IL specialists confirm or rule out suspected food allergies with an oral challenge test

 Children with severe swelling, respiratory problems, or anaphylaxis, as well as children with multiple allergies to foods such as shellfish and peanuts, were less likely to have outgrown their allergies.
 Since there are so many people that do outgrow their symptoms with age, it is important to know the status of your current health.

 Furthermore, a number of recent studies have reportedly found anywhere between 50 percent and 90 percent of self-reported food allergies weren’t allergies at all.
-Dr. Noga Askenazi and Eugenia Hahn can evaluate if you truly have a food allergy at present with an oral challenge test conducted at one of their convenient IL locations in Crystal Lake, Elgin, or Lake Barrington.
+Dr. Noga Askenazi and Eugenia Hahn can evaluate if you truly have a food allergy at present with an oral challenge test conducted at one of their convenient IL locations in Crystal Lake or Elgin.

 While skin tests are widely accepted to diagnose a range of allergies, a definitive diagnosis can’t always be determined with these and other types of tests (such as blood testing) alone.
 This is where the oral ingestion challenge comes into play.